FAQ’s – GENERAL

 What Advanced Placement (AP) and Honors courses do you offer?

-Whitefield currently offers seven different Advanced Placement courses and six Honors courses throughout its high school curriculum.
+Whitefield currently offers nine different Advanced Placement courses and one Honors course throughout its high school curriculum.

 Are dual credit courses offered?